What rights do individuals have regarding the processing of their personal data? What do these rights allow? How can they be exercised?

 ARCO rights characteristics

-According to the Data Protection Bill, these rights have the following characteristics:
+According to the new Data Protection Law, these rights have the following characteristics:

 Which are the ARCO rights?

-Current Law 19.628 includes the following rights: Information, Modification, Cancellation, and Blocking.
-However, with the Data Protection Bill, these rights will be modified.
+Law 19.628 included the following rights: Information, Modification, Cancellation, and Blocking.
+However, with the new Data Protection Law, these rights were modified.

 The rights of Information, Modification, and Cancellation will be replaced by the rights of Access, Rectification, and Suppression, respectively.
-In addition, the right of Objection, Portability, and Objection to automated individual decisions will be added.
+In addition, the right of Objection, Portability, and Objection to automated individual decisions were added.

 Right to Access

-The right of access allows the data subject to request and obtain from the data controller confirmation about whether her/his personal data is being processed, to access them if applicable, and request information about what data is being processed, its origin, the purpose of the processing, and the period of time during which it will be processed.
+The right of access allows the data subject to request and obtain from the data controller confirmation about whether her/his personal data is being processed, to access them if applicable, and request information about what data is being processed, its origin, the purpose of the processing, the categories of the recipients,the period of time during which it will be processed, and the legitimate interests of the controller and significant information in certain cases.

 Right to Rectification